sephii/cantonal-adequation/README.md

 1. Clone the repository (`git clone https://github.com/sephii/cantonal-adequation`)
 2. `cd` into it (`cd cantonal-adequation`)
 3. Run a shell with the dependencies by running `nix-shell`
-4. Download the votation results by running `make fetch`
-5. Start the development server by running `make serve`
+4. Start the development server by running `make serve`
-6. Point your web browser to http://localhost:8000/
+5. Point your web browser to http://localhost:8000/

 If you want to serve the german version of the site, run `make serve LANG=de`.